8 Thoughts that Fuel Depression

 When you are depressed, you can't help but think negative.
-Even when you try to go back and think of goo memories, the dark shadow will pull you and stop you from being happy.
+Even when you try to go back and think of good memories, the dark shadow will pull you back and stop you from being happy.
 Sometimes, you also think of bad things that have not actually happened yet.
-These are the unrealistic ways of thinking the just fuel depression.
+These are the unrealistic ways of thinking that just fuel depression.

 Below are some of the negative and unrealistic ways of thinking that fuel depression: